ReamLabs/EIPs/EIPS/eip-new.md

 ## Abstract

-This ERC proposes an upgrade to the Ethereum keystore format defined in EIP-2335 to enhance resistance against quantum adversaries.
+This EIP proposes an upgrade to the Ethereum keystore format defined in EIP-2335 to enhance resistance against quantum adversaries.
 It introduces stronger symmetric encryption, quantum-resistant key derivation functions.

 ## Motivation